Pavlova With Caramelised Walnut And Sugared Citrus

 The original recipe calls for two different meringue circles, but I opted for a single one as it served better the idea I had in mind.

 Pavlova is a world-famous delight of crisp outside and soft inside that you can’t pass.
-Created during the 1920s in honour of Russian ballerina Anna Pavlova during her tours of New Zeland and Australia.
+Created during the 1920s in honour of Russian ballerina Anna Pavlova during her tours of New Zealand and Australia.

 No matter the fact that it’s been a hundred years from its creation, pavlova still goes strong and it’s traditional during Christmas – but also eaten during the rest of the year.
 Because why limiting it just for a day?